 Carbon Credits (Carbon Farming Initiative) Act 2011 (CFI Act) make provision for administering the Emissions Reduction Fund.

 Auditing of projects under the Emissions Reduction Fund provides the Clean Energy Regulator with confidence that the abatement reported represents genuine total net abatement for a project for a nominated reporting period.
 It is an essential component in the decision-making by the Clean Energy Regulator to issue Australian carbon credit units.

 The Clean Energy Regulator takes a risk-based approach to audits under the Emissions Reduction Fund, utilising the Clean Energy Regulator audit framework.
 For most projects, this will mean a minimum of three scheduled audits across the seven plus year crediting period, which are arranged and paid for by scheme participants.
 An audit schedule is set for projects against criteria specified in the

 Carbon Credits (Carbon Farming Initiative) Rule 2015 (CFI Rule).
 The audit schedule sets out the frequency and scope of audits required for the project.

 The Clean Energy Regulator may also request a compliance audit to be carried out for a project, under Part 19 of the CFI Act.

 Auditors are reminded that each project must be assessed and audited individually, and that an opinion must be provided for each project.

 The first scheduled audit for a project must be an initial audit and must be a reasonable assurance engagement.

-An initial audit report must be submitted with the first project report, where the project report is submitted between six months to two years into the crediting period for emissions avoidance projects, or five years into the crediting period for sequestration projects.
+An initial audit report must be submitted with the first offsets report, where the offsets report is submitted between six months to two years into the crediting period for emissions avoidance projects, or five years into the crediting period for sequestration projects.

 Where allowed for in the CFI Rule, a project may be eligible to report more frequently than every six months.
 In these cases, the initial audit must cover a period of at least six months and must be submitted with the final report covering the six month period.